 During this era, Thomas Jefferson called for the establishment of an educational system funded by taxpayer dollars.
 Jefferson’s plan included a two-track program that divided “the labored and learned.”
 However, Jefferson’s plans fell to deaf ears at the time, and it wasn’t until the next century that the system Jefferson envisioned came to fruition.
 Until then, many of the public schools in the 18th century were overseen by ministers and were free to both male and female students.
 Some received a portion of government funding to help pay for their operations.

-Public Education Expands in 19th Century
+Public Education Expands in the 19th Century

 During the 19th

-century, public education began the evolution into the today’s system, with a number of public schools cropping up in the 1840s.
+century, public education began the evolution into today’s system, with a number of public schools cropping up in the 1840s.
 PBS

-century classroom as a sparse facility, depicting the prevalence of frugality within the agricultural community of the time.
+describes the 19th-century classroom as a sparse facility, depicting the prevalence of frugality within the agricultural community of the time.
 Learning tools consisted of slates and chalk, as well as a handful of school books.
 Oral examinations and recitations were a common daily occurrence.
 A single teacher taught children of all ages and abilities.

 Schooling was a community-wide effort, with residents of the community taking turns providing supplies like firewood, building desks for the students and cleaning the stable where the horses that students rode to school were kept during the day.
 Even the teacher of the school, who was generally a young, unmarried woman, was cared for by the community, frequently staying in the homes of local families, and rotating locations as needed.